One of the basic principles in game theory is that you should look forward and reason back.

 - Ads and entry.

-Based on this, we get the following game tree (also known as a decision tree in cases where there is only one player), which illustrates the possible moves in this game in a clear way:
+Based on this, we get the following game tree (also known as a decision tree in cases where there is only one player), which illustrates all the possible moves and outcomes in this scenario:

 - If MegaCorp runs the ads, then Startupo will choose not to enter the market, since doing this gets them their #2 outcome, as opposed to their #4 outcome.
 This choice means that MegaCorp also gets their #2 outcome.